gchq/sleeper/docs/deployment-guide.md

 choose to tear down Sleeper later on you will also need to destroy some further S3 buckets and DynamoDB tables manually.
 This is because by default they are kept.

 Please ensure you predefine split points for your table.
-See [tables](../usage/tables.md#pre-split-partitions) how to do this.
+See [tables](../usage/tables.md#pre-split-partitions) for how to do this.
 If you decide not to set split points, your state store will be initialised with a single root partition.
 Note that pre-splitting a table is important for any large-scale use of Sleeper, and is essential for running bulk import jobs.